 Note 8.
 For definition of RTT turn-off time tAOF See "Timing Parameters".

 Note 9. tWR is defined in ns, for calculation of tWRPDEN it is necessary to round up tWR / tCK to the next integer.

-- Note 10.
-WR in clock cycles as programmed in MR0. - Note 11.
+Note 10.
+WR in clock cycles as programmed in MR0.

+Note 11.
 The maximum read postamble is bound by tDQSCK(min) plus tQSH(min) on the left side and tHZ(DQS)max on the right side.
-See "Clock to Data Strobe Relationship". - Note 12.
+See "Clock to Data Strobe Relationship".

+Note 12.
 Output timing deratings are relative to the SDRAM input clock.
-When the device is operated with input clock jitter, this parameter needs to be derated by t.b.d. - Note 13.
-Value is only valid for RON34. - Note 14.
-Single ended signal parameter. - Note 15. tREFI depends on TOPER. - Note 16. tIS(base) and tIH(base) values are for 1V/ns CMD/ADD single-ended slew rate and 2V/ns CK, CK# differential slew rate.
+When the device is operated with input clock jitter, this parameter needs to be derated by t.b.d.

+Note 13.
+Value is only valid for RON34.

+Note 14.
+Single ended signal parameter.

+Note 15. tREFI depends on TOPER.

+Note 16. tIS(base) and tIH(base) values are for 1V/ns CMD/ADD single-ended slew rate and 2V/ns CK, CK# differential slew rate.
 Note for DQ and DM signals, VREF(DC) = VRefDQ(DC).
 For input only pins except RESET#, VRef(DC) = VRefCA(DC).
-See "Address / Command Setup, Hold and Derating". - Note 17. tDS(base) and tDH(base) values are for 1V/ns DQ single-ended slew rate and 2V/ns DQS, DQS# differential slew rate.
+See "Address / Command Setup, Hold and Derating".

+Note 17. tDS (base) and tDH (base) values are for a single-ended 1 V/ns slew rate DQs and 2 V/ns slew rate differential DQS, DQS#; when DQ single-ended slew rate is 2V/ns, the DQS differential slew rate is 4V/ns.
 Note for DQ and DM signals, VREF(DC) = VRefDQ(DC).
 For input only pins except RESET#, VRef(DC) = VRefCA(DC).
-See "Data Setup, Hold and Slew Rate Derating". - Note 18.
-Start of internal write transaction is defined as follows: - For BL8 (fixed by MRS and on- the-fly): Rising clock edge 4 clock cycles after WL. - For BC4 (on- the- fly): Rising clock edge 4 clock cycles after WL. - For BC4 (fixed by MRS): Rising clock edge 2 clock cycles after WL. - Note 19.
+See "Data Setup, Hold and Slew Rate Derating".

+Note 18.
+Start of internal write transaction is defined as follows:

+- For BL8 (fixed by MRS and on- the-fly): Rising clock edge 4 clock cycles after WL.

+- For BC4 (on- the- fly): Rising clock edge 4 clock cycles after WL. - For BC4 (fixed by MRS): Rising clock edge 2 clock cycles after WL.

+Note 19.
 The maximum read preamble is bound by tLZ(DQS)min on the left side and tDQSCK(max) on the right side.
-See "Clock to Data Strobe Relationship". - Note 20.
-CKE is allowed to be registered low while operations such as row activation, precharge, autoprecharge or refresh are in progress, but power-down IDD spec will not be applied until finishing those operations. - Note 21.
+See "Clock to Data Strobe Relationship".

+Note 20.
+CKE is allowed to be registered low while operations such as row activation, precharge, autoprecharge or refresh are in progress, but power-down IDD spec will not be applied until finishing those operations.

+Note 21.
 Although CKE is allowed to be registered LOW after a REFRESH command once tREFPDEN(min) is satisfied, there are cases where additional time such as tXPDLL(min) is also required.
-See "Power-Down clarifications-Case 2". - Note 22.
-Defined between end of MPR read burst and MRS which reloads MPR or disables MPR function. - Note 23.
+See "Power-Down clarifications-case 2".

+Note 22.
+Defined between end of MPR read burst and MRS which reloads MPR or disables MPR function.

+Note 23.
 One ZQCS command can effectively correct a minimum of 0.5 % (ZQ Correction) of RON and RTT impedance error within 64 nCK for all speed bins assuming the maximum sensitivities specified in the 'Output Driver Voltage and Temperature Sensitivity' and 'ODT Voltage and Temperature Sensitivity' tables.
 The appropriate interval between ZQCS commands can be determined from these tables and other application-specific parameters.
 One method for calculating the interval between ZQCS commands, given the temperature (Tdriftrate) and voltage (Vdriftrate) drift rates that the SDRAM is subject to in the application, is illustrated.
 The interval could be defined by the following formula:

-ZQCorrection

-(TSens × Tdriftrate) + (VSens × Vdriftrate)